For daily wit & wisdom, get the Almanac newsletter.

 Ticks are small bloodsucking parasites.
 Although people assume ticks are insects, they are actually arachnids (like spiders) with three pairs of legs and one pair of antennae.

 They are the leading carriers of diseases to humans in the U.S., and second only to mosquitoes worldwide.
-Similarly to mosquitoes, toxins in the tick’s saliva cause the disease.
-Not only do ticks carry the very dangerous Lyme disease, but also Rocky Mountain spotted fever, Colorado tick fever, or a number of other diseases.
-They’re efficient carriers of disease because of the way they attach themselves to feed—and the fact that they’ll take several days to finish feeding.
+Not only do ticks carry the very dangerous Lyme disease, but they also carry Rocky Mountain spotted fever, Colorado tick fever, and a number of other diseases.

-There are both hard ticks and soft ticks but it’s the hard ticks which are associated with most diseases.
+There are both hard ticks and soft ticks, but it’s the hard ticks that are associated with most diseases.
 Hard ticks have a tough back plate and tend to feed for hours to days.
 With hard ticks, disease transmission usually occurs near the end of a meal.

 What Do Ticks Look Like?